 The Dell E2016HV is the most popular monitor well adapted for the office related-use, including MS-Office and CCTV monitoring.
-However, I would not advise if you exclusively need it for graphics-heavy application.
+However, I would not advise if you exclusively need it for graphics-heavy applications.

-4. Micromax 215FH76 – best Full HD monitor for long hours use
+4. Micromax 215FH76 – Full HD monitor for long hours use

 The Micromax model claims a 21.5 inch IPS display with 1920×1080 pixel density for immersive images that are true to life.
 Additionally, it wraps an anti-glare coating and 3H technology that reduce eye damage for heavy-duty users.
 The monitor makes the perfect choice for gaming and movies.